Scarva RM1072 Glaze Brush-on Medium

 You can add more medium if you wish or thin with a little water.
 Ideally the consistency should be of thin yogurt.

 is there a significant difference between this (RM1072) & RM1074?
 Could they perhaps be interchangeable?
+Thank you

 They are very similar so yes can be interchangeable.